Self-Employed Mortgages Without Accounts

 For a self-employed mortgage without accounts, your lenders will want to see any other evidence you have of your recent, current and potentially future income.

-If you don’t have any formal accounts because you’re a sole trader doing your own self-assessment tax returns then you can normally use your SA302 tax calculations as evidence of your earnings over the last few years.
+If you don’t have any formal accounts because you’re a sole trader filing your own self-assessment tax returns, you can normally use your SA302 tax calculations as evidence of your earnings over the last few years.

 If you don’t have accounts or tax returns because you’ve not been trading long enough, then you may need to think about what else you have that shows your income, trading record to date and suitability for a mortgage.